lair60/Code-samples/README.md

 # Code samples

-Examples of project using Javascript, Java, C++
+Examples of projects using Javascript, Java, C++